island-lang/island-lang.github.io/README.md

 Date of let (day, month, year) = str // What would be assigned if the string is rejected?
 ```

-Instead, the `matches` operator, introduced in a previous chapter, allows to conditionally "unpack" through the pattern, as well as safely handle the case where the input is rejected:
+Instead, the `matches` operator, which was mentioned in a previous chapter, allows to conditionally "unpack" through the pattern, as well as safely handle the case where the input is rejected:
 ```isl
 let str = "5/11/1972"